 Did you know that you can book your child for summer camp as early as January?
 Most camps open up enrollment in the winter and many parents take advantage of these early bookings.

 But, how do you know which is the right camp for your child?
+Luckily for you, Sawyer makes summer planning simple!
+You can research camps, read reviews, and book directly on Sawyer.
 When you search for summer camps on Sawyer and elsewhere, you might be overwhelmed by the number of results.
 Choosing the perfect summer camp for your child is the first step towards preparing them for a great summer.
 Here are our best tips on how to find a good summer camp for your child.

 Talk with your child